-- Thick ice cloud with small ice crystals on the top and/or very cold cloud top (Shades of yellow) - Thick ice cloud with large ice crystals on the top and/or not very cold cloud top (Shades of red) - Thin ice cloud with large ice crystals (Shades of pink/violet depending on the transparency) - Thin ice cloud with small ice crystals (Shades of mauve depending on particle size and cloud transparency) - Super-cooled water cloud (Greyish with some green-yellow shades if very cold) - No mid or high cloud (Shades of blue or magenta)
+Thick ice cloud with small ice crystals on the top 1 and/or very cold cloud top (Shades of vellow) Thick ice cloud with large ice crystals on the top 2 and/or not very cold cloud top (Shades of red) Thin ice cloud with large ice crystals (Shades of pink/violet depending on the transparency) Thin ice cloud with small ice crystals (Shades of 4 mauve depending on particle size and cloud transparency) Super-cooled water cloud (Greyish with some 5 green-yellow shades if very cold) No mid or high cloud (Shades of blue or magenta) 6

 Surface is not seen, low clouds are not or hardly seen.
 Colours depend on solar and satellite viewing angles, fading with low solar elevation.

-Severe Storms RGB, 17 May 2007, 09:40 UTC
+Image 1 - below: Severe Storms RGB and Dust RGB (in the corner), 22 February 2007,12:00 UTC

-High level lee clouds consist of very small ice crystals.
+Left: High level lee clouds consist of very small ice crystals.